juliahi/diffcog/README.md

 This also prepares counts for each condition for each node in graph.

+Although it is possible to run heuristics on graph in ASQG format provided from other source we do not recommend that.

 ## Simplify graph -- graph

 Simplify graph for RNA-seq (assuming strand-specific) and save simplified graph for further analysis.
 This needs graph in ASQG format and table with counts in tsv, which is prepared in run_sga/counts_from_sga.py, but can be provided from other source.

+To run simplification step run *snakemake simplify* in graph directory.

 ## Run heuristics